 You've meticulously planned out what to play for your processional, recessional, first dance, parent dances, and your final exit song, plus handed over a list of your favorite tunes to the DJ.
 But there's one more music-related task to take care of: the wedding do-not-play list.
 To avoid unpleasant surprises during your reception, it's best to curate a list of songs not to play at your wedding.

-Here are 55 of the worst wedding songs that should probably be on your do-not-play list.
+Here are 55 of the worst wedding songs that are ideal candidates for your do-not-play list.

 This song seems sweet but the lyrics are actually creepy: "I'll be watching you.
 Every breath you take, every move you make, every bond you break, every step you take."

-"I Will Always Love You," by Whitney Houston (or Dolly Parton)
+"I Will Always Love You," by Dolly Parton (Also Covered by Whitney Houston)

 Yes, you'll always love your new spouse.
 But this isn't a love song; it's a breakup song: "Bittersweet memories, that is all I'm taking with me.
 So goodbye, please don't cry.
 We both know I'm not what you need."